rubystarashe/vue-css-custom-property/README.md

 ```

 ## Basic Usage
-Define customProperties options in components.
-It only work in this component.
-And the data is observing
+Defining customProperty options in your components.
+It only works in this component.
+And data is being observed.
 ```html
 <script>
 export default {